skiadas/SoftwareDevelopmentPracticumCourse/activities/activity11-3tddWorkPlan.md

 	- Begin writing your test.
 (If you need a reminder about what a JUnit test looks like, open the Bowling project and look at the tests there.)

 5. Continue the "Red-Green-Refactor" cycle:

 	- Each time you finish a "Red-Green-Refactor" cycle, check off the test and any related tasks you have completed.
 	- **Maintain your TODO List:**
 		- Every time you think of a new test or something you want to try, write it down on the feature TODO list.
 		- Write down things that you do not know now to do and will need to figure out, for example, "Figure out how to open and display an image from within a java program."
 		- Use the TODO list not only to keep track of task backlog, but also to help keep yourself on track.
 Jot down ideas and questions rather than getting distracted from your current task.
 Address these questions and items AFTER you have completed your current task.
 	- **After every RGR cycle:**
 		a.
-Pull (*VCS -> Git -> Pull*)
+Pull (*VCS -> Update Project*)
 		b. **Resolve conflicts** - *ask for help, and do not move on until conflicts are resolved*
 		c.
 Commit (*VCS -> Commit*)
 		d.
 Push (*VCS -> Git -> Push*)